-Social Security Disability Benefits for Lupus
+Social Security Disability Benefits for Lupus in Chicago, IL

 The Social Security Administration has lupus on its official listing of impairments.
 But in order to qualify as disabled, you must meet certain criteria:

 1) Your lupus symptoms must affect at least two body organs or systems.

 2)Your condition must include two of these symptoms: